 Noise, light and odour issues

-Any environmental nuisance issues, such as noise, dust, light and odour, are covered by environmental authority conditions if there is an environmental authority in place.
+Environmental nuisance issues, such as noise, dust, light and odour, are covered by environmental authority conditions if there is an environmental authority in place.

 Environmental authority conditions require companies to not cause environmental nuisance from noise at a sensitive receptor (a place where noise is measured to investigate whether impacts are occurring) or from dust, odour, light or smoke at a sensitive place (including for example a dwelling, library, childcare centre, medical centre, or a public park).